Abyss (wrestler): Storyline with James Mitchell (2005–2008)

 To close out the year, Abyss and Mitchell joined Planet Jarrett.
 As a favor to Scott D'Amore, Mitchell agreed to have Abyss take care of Rhino.
-Abyss and Rhino wrestled at Final Resolution, with Abyss coming out victorious.
-They had another match at Against All Odds in a Falls Count Anywhere match, which Rhino won.
-The feud ended at Destination X, with Abyss teaming with Jeff Jarrett and America's Most Wanted against Rhino, Ron Killings, and Team 3D in an Eight Man Tag Team War match.
+Abyss and Rhino wrestled at Final Resolution on January 15, 2006, with Abyss coming out victorious.
+They had another match at Against All Odds on February 12 in a Falls Count Anywhere match, which Rhino won.
+The feud ended at Destination X on March 12, with Abyss teaming with Jeff Jarrett and America's Most Wanted against Rhino, Ron Killings, and Team 3D in an Eight Man Tag Team War match.
 Abyss and his allies won when Jarrett pinned Killings.
-Now that Rhino was out of the way, Abyss and Mitchell set their sights on NWA World Champion Christian Cage, including stalking his wife for several weeks.
-This storyline set up an NWA title match at Lockdown in a Six Sides of Steel match in the main event.
+Now that Rhino was out of the way, Abyss and Mitchell set their sights on NWA World Heavyweight Champion Christian Cage, including stalking his wife for several weeks.
+This storyline set up an NWA World Heavyweight Championship match at Lockdown on April 23 in a Six Sides of Steel match in the main event.
 Cage won and retained the title, but Abyss attacked him and stole the belt.
-At Sacrifice in a Full Metal Mayhem match, Abyss lost to Cage, who regained his belt.
-Abyss got one more title shot, however, by qualifying for the King of the Mountain match at Slammiversary by defeating Rhino in a qualifying match.
-The match also included NWA World Champion Christian Cage, Ron Killings, Jeff Jarrett, and Sting.
-At the event, Jarrett won the match.
+At Sacrifice on May 14 in a Full Metal Mayhem match, Abyss lost to Cage, who regained his belt.
+Abyss got one more title shot, however, by qualifying for the King of the Mountain match at Slammiversary on June 18 by defeating Rhino in a qualifying match.
+The match also included NWA World Heavyweight Champion Christian Cage, Ron Killings, Jeff Jarrett, and Sting.
+At Slammiversary, Jarrett won the match.